JohnMarzulli/HudConfig/readme.md

 This is the address of the ADS-B receiver that the HUD will draw data from.
 This should be `192.168.10.1` 99% of the time.

-#### Ownship

-This is the tail number of the aircraft the HUD is installed in.
-Any traffic with this tail number is filtered out.

 #### No Report Removal Time

 This is the number of minutes after a _*not*_ receiving a report that traffic is removed from the view.